 Moving on to the implementation, we first created the general framework for the website; a react.js application that consists of several pages with a crypto API connected to the site.
 Since without a proper fundamental working website, where the backend architecture works exactly as intended, our website would not be able to function correctly.
-As such, we prioritized building and constructing the basic frontend of the website, setting requirements and goals to be met and fulfilled before integrating it with the backend.
-As soon as the basic frontend framework works to expectation, we implemented the basic backend portion of the website, making the website look and function to that as entailed in the design diagrams.
+As such, we prioritized building and constructing the basic backend portion of the website, setting requirements and goals to be met and fulfilled before moving onto the frontend portion.
+As soon as the basic backend framework works to expectation, we implemented the basic frontend portion of the website, making the website look and function to that as entailed in the design diagrams.